Palestinians scramble for safety as Israel pounds sealed-off Gaza Strip to punish Hamas

 Tens of thousands of people in southern Israel have been evacuated since Sunday as soldiers rooted out militants, according to the Israeli army.

-The Israeli military said Tuesday that more than 1,000 people have been killed in Israel.
-In Gaza and the West Bank, 830 people have been killed, according to authorities there; Israel says hundreds of Hamas fighters are among them.
+The Israeli military said Tuesday that more than 1,000 people, including 155 soldiers, have been killed in Israel.
+In Gaza and the West Bank, 900 people have been killed, including 260 children and 230 women, according to authorities there; Israel says hundreds of Hamas fighters are among them.
 Thousands have been wounded on both sides.

 The bodies of roughly 1,500 Hamas militants were found on Israeli territory, the military said.
-It wasn’t immediately clear whether those numbers overlapped with deaths previously reported by Palestinian authorities.
+It wasn’t clear whether those numbers overlapped with deaths reported by Palestinian authorities.

 In Gaza, more than 200,000 people have fled their homes, the U.N. said, the most since a 2014 air and ground offensive by Israel uprooted about 400,000.
 The vast majority are sheltering in schools run by the U.N. agency for Palestinian refugees.
 Damage to three water and sanitation sites have cut off services to 400,000 people, the U.N. said.

-On Monday, Israel announced a “complete siege” on the territory, halting deliveries of food, fuel, water, medicines, electricity and other supplies.
-That leaves the only access in and out through the Rafah crossing with Egypt.
+After Israel's announcement Monday of “complete siege” on the territory, Gaza's crossing into Egypt at Rafah is the only access in and out.

-But that too was shut down Tuesday after Israeli strikes raised palls of smoke nearby and sent families waiting with suitcases for a chance to get out running for cover.
+That too was shut down Tuesday after Israeli strikes raised palls of smoke nearby and sent families waiting to travel running for cover.
 A day earlier, the Egyptian Red Crescent managed to get in one shipment of medical supplies.

 Egyptian officials were talking with Israel and the U.S., pushing to set up humanitarian corridors in Gaza to deliver aid, an Egyptian official said.